Viele/onionSkinRenderer/README.md

 # OnionSkinRenderer

-Hello there, I am an animator with some programming skills.
-If you are a programmer and roll your eyes going through my code, please point out any mistakes I made :)
+Hello there, I am a technical animator or animTD or whatever you want to call it.

 I started writing this script after I finished a 2D animation project.
 Going back to 3D I really missed the onion skinning features of 2D applications and wondered if it wouldn't be possible to have it in 3D.